Pairing a KICKR

 - Add a heart-rate strap or the Zwift Ride controller too, if you ride with them.

 The connection is remembered, so the next ride is one tap.
-If the KICKR drops mid-session, CrankPilot reconnects on its own — it retries with a backing-off delay up to ten times before giving up, which covers the usual Bluetooth hiccup without you touching the phone.
+If the KICKR drops mid-session, keep riding — CrankPilot reconnects on its own, no fumbling with your phone.

 ERG on the KICKR